Universal541/brianreymore/src/content/essays/rights-and-responsibilities.md

 Punishment without support simply recycles suffering.

 A culture that abandons people during genuine struggle eventually collapses into cruelty.

-If a struggling family cannot recover.

-If treatment is inaccessible.

-If medical debt destroys stability.

-If housing becomes permanently unaffordable.

-If jobs no longer sustain life.

-If trauma compounds faster than healing -

-then personal responsibility begins sounding less like wisdom and more like mockery.
+If a struggling family cannot recover, if treatment is inaccessible, if medical debt destroys stability, if housing becomes permanently unaffordable, if jobs no longer sustain life, and if trauma compounds faster than healing — then personal responsibility begins sounding less like wisdom and more like mockery.

 Healthy societies do not abandon people.